thegoonies/thegoonies.github.io/_posts/2021-03-15-nahamconctf-2021-agent-tester-v2.md

 <- To Client: Testing User-Agent: Woot in url: http://me.com/
 ```

 I used the below `index.html` to CSRF the bot.
-The response to the `POST /profile/1` request then includes the XSS which exfils the Flask config via the `/debug` endpoint.
+The response to the `POST /profile/1` request then includes the XSS which exfils the Flask config.
 <!-- {% raw %} -->
 ```html
 <!DOCTYPE html>